papermerge/documentation/docs/setup/ansible.md

 As mentioned above, currently playbook assumes only Ubuntu 22.04 host.
 We are happy to accept your pull requests for other hosts.

-Ansible playbook repository is availble at [papermerge/ansible](https://github.com/papermerge/ansible).
+Ansible playbook repository is available at [papermerge/ansible](https://github.com/papermerge/ansible).